 - Average distance an employee will have to drive to the nearest providers

 This information is extremely valuable for your client.
 Even if every carrier has local providers, you’ll still be able to see helpful insights.
 For example, one carrier may show more providers in your client’s area.
 Or another might have more providers in rural areas where your client’s have remote employees or retirees.
-These can be big factors in helping you identify which carrier is the best fit for your client.
+These can be big factors in helping you identify which dental insurance options are the best fit for your client.

 Understand Your Client’s Needs